YorikasChopanos/Git-Test-Repo/README.md

 # Horner calculator

-A Program that solves a polynomial by divising it with a number.
+A Program that solves a polynomial by dividing it with a number.

 ## Subheader